teardro/getandcleandata/CodeBook.md

 * Replace 'Acc','Gyro','Mag' with 'Accelerometer','Gyroscope','Magnitude' respectively
 * Remove redundant 'Body' in string containing'BodyBody'

-⋅⋅⋅resulting variable :dataAct
+Resulting variable :dataAct

 creates tidy data set with the average of each variable for each activity and each subject
 -------------------------------------------------------------------------------------------
-⋅⋅⋅reshaping accoridng to Subject,ActivityName and Feature
+Reshaping accoridng to Subject,ActivityName and Feature

-⋅⋅⋅Resulting variable: dtTidy
+Resulting variable: dtTidy

-⋅⋅⋅The description is in the beginning of this file.
+The description is in the beginning of this file.